-MDA's Robotics business operates primarily out of Canada, with a small operation in both the United States and the United Kingdom.
+The Robotics segment of MDA's business similarly operates primarily out of Canada, with smaller operations in the United Kingdom and Houston, Texas.
+The international Robotics facilities encompass approximately 15,077 square feet of leased space.
 MDA's U.S. and U.K. operations offer a strong supplement to MDA's business offerings and provide inroads into both U.S. and U.K. space and defence markets.